dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 * Make a change
 * Compare to baseline
-  * In drupal, static caching means removing "slow" code just pushes it to later in request
+  * In Drupal, static caching means removing "slow" code just pushes it to later in request

 --end--

 ## How to profile: Iterate

-* Measure again, see if it's fast enough
+* Measure again
-* If not, keep going!
+* Know when to stop profiling
 * Log your runs, later it will be hard to remember all you've changed
-* Know when to stop profiling

 --end--